-- 10. Check shift cable adjustments as follows: - a.
+- a.
 Shift remote control into forward.
 The propeller shaft should be locked in gear.
 If not, adjust the barrel closer to the cable end. - b.
 Shift remote control into neutral.
 The propeller shaft should turn freely without drag.
 If not, adjust the barrel away from the cable end.
 Repeat steps a and b. - c.
 Shift remote control into reverse while turning propeller.
 The propeller shaft should be locked in gear.
 If not, adjust the barrel away from the cable end.
 Repeat steps a through c. - d.
 Shift remote control back to neutral.
 The propeller shaft should turn freely without drag.
 If not, adjust the barrel closer to the cable end.
 Repeat steps a through d.